DDvO/GPXConv/README.md

   see http://www.unavco.org/edu_outreach/tutorial/geoidcorr.html)
 * Produces statistics, optionally including ascent/descent rates of climbing phases.
 * Optionally produces additional statistics on a per-segment or per-day basis.
-* Optionally computes approx. total energy spent by biking along the resulting track.
+* Optionally calculates approx. total energy spent by biking along the resulting track.
 * Prints information (if enabled), any warnings (if enabled), and errors to STDERR.

 Usage: